modbas/mad76/doc/teachlinux/teachlinux.md

     -   DNS is a protocol for resolving domain names to IP addresses (IPV4 or IPV6)

--   Example 3: Hostname and IP address of your computer
+-   Example 3: Hostname and IP addresses of your computer

         hostname
-        ipconfig -a
+        ifconfig -a

 -   Example 4: Two students communicate by TCP/IP